-Developers/Inventors/Integrators/OEM … and just tinkerers
+Developers/Inventors/Integrators/OEMs … and just tinkerers

 If you're a developer, inventor, systems integrator, potential OEM, or just an interested experimenter -- you've found the right place.
 These developer pages explain the modular organization of the hardware and software components of our ShopBot Control System.
 If you’d like to create or modify your own tools or robots, or use our systems in other products, we lay out here how the elements work together to control and drive CNC equipment.
-Most of the designs, schematics, and software are “open” and we make the hardware modules available at reasonable prices to any who would like to make use of them.
+Many of the designs, schematics, and software are “open” or downloadable and we make the hardware modules available at reasonable prices to any who would like to make use of them.

 New Project at ShopBot:

 Our own current development project and platform is a new, small-size, job-oriented “Smart Digital Power Tool”.
 It is an open-development, open-hardware, open-source, and open-manufacturing project.
 We call it a “Handibot”.
 With the Handibot we hope to showcase the power of digital tools for all types of jobs as well as the power of the community to innovate compelling applications, drive adoption of the tool, and illustrate a new type of distributed manufacturing that digital fabrication makes possible.Read about the new ShopBot Handibot Tool Project

 Control Systems have been used to implement a number of different

 types of automation equipment and to retrofit other equipment.
 Our